pruizf/disco/README.md

 ### RDFa

 As explained in more detail [below](#rdfa-attributes), extra attributes were added to our metadata following the [RDFa](https://rdfa.info) specification.
 RDFa is a way of expressing [RDF-style](https://www.w3.org/RDF/) relationships, that is, a subject--predicate--object model, using simple attributes in existing markup languages, in this case, XML-TEI.
 We used RDFa in order to enrich our dataset by linking to third-party ones (like [DBpedia](http://wiki.dbpedia.org/) and increase the semantic interoperability of TEI, with a view to allowing other applications to automatically use our data.

-The sonnets by Filipino authors do not yet (December 2021) contain RDFa annotations, but they will be added shortly.

 ### Plain-text